2020 Missouri State Bears football team: No. 6 North Dakota State

-At #21 South Dakota
+At No. 21 South Dakota

 Missouri State traveled North to the Dakota Dome to visit the #21 South Dakota Coyotes.
 The Coyotes struck first in the 1st quarter when Kai Henry scored on the ground from eight yards away.
 The Bears answered immediately when Montrae Braswell returned the ensuing kickoff 100 yards for a touchdown.
 The first kick return for a touchdown in two years for the Bears.
 South Dakota scored again on the ground when Travis Theis scored on a 31-yard run.
 Missouri State fought back in the second quarter with Jose Pizano kicking a 21-yard field goal.
-Montrae Braswell added his second touchdown of the game when he picked off South Dakota QB Carson Camp and broke numerous tackles en-route to a 36-yard pick six.
+Montrae Braswell added his second touchdown of the game when he picked off South Dakota QB Carson Camp and broke numerous tackles en route to a 36-yard pick six.
 The Coyotes tied the game up at 27 when Mason Lorber knocked through a 21-yard field goal.
 It stayed tied through the half and most of the 3rd till South Dakota added seven more on a Carson Camp 36-yard touchdown pass to Carter Bell.
 The Bears would tie the game up on their next drive.
-Jeremiah Wilson capped off an 11 play, 75 yard drive when he scored on a six-yard run.
+Jeremiah Wilson capped off an 11 play, 75-yard drive when he scored on a six-yard run.
 The Bears special teams came up big in the 4th quarter.
 Eric Johnson blocked a 44-yard field goal attempt by Mason Lorber to preserve the tie.
-On the next drive; Jose Pizano put the Bears up for good 27-24 after he converted a 28 yard field goal.
+On the next drive; Jose Pizano put the Bears up for good 27–24 after he converted a 28-yard field goal.
 The Bears defense sacked Carson Camp six times in the game.
 Bobby Petrino got his first win vs. a ranked opponent, and the Bears won their first game in the Dakota Dome after losing their previous three games there.